What’s the past tense of “fall”?

 The first sentence in the past tense describes the action or event that happened in the past and is now completed.
 The second sentence uses the past perfect tense and shows that one past action or event happened before another past action or event.
 We use the past perfect tense to emphasize the sequence of events in the past.

 To form the past perfect tense, use the past participle form of the verb along with the auxiliary verb, had.
 For example, ‘She had fallen while walking down the road.’
-To sum this up, the key difference between the past tense and past perfect tense is the timing of the actions or events they describe: the past tense describes actions in the past without emphasizing the sequence of events.
-The past perfect tense highlights that one past action or event occurred before another, and emphasizes the sequence of events in the past.
+The key difference between the simple past and the past perfect is the duration of the actions or events they describe: the past tense describes actions in the past without emphasizing the sequence of events.
+The past perfect highlights that one past action or event occurred before another, emphasizing their correct order.

 “Fall”/ “fell” / “fallen”, used in sentences